koenrane/KR-new-site/content/attainable-utility-preservation-scaling-to-superhuman.md

 As we saw in `Correction` [in the last post](/attainable-utility-preservation-empirical-results), we're only comparing action to a _single_ step of inaction.
 If the designers are going to shut down the agent in five minutes, then it receives ~0 penalty for preventing that.

-But not when we scale like this!
+However, this scaling prevents the penalty from vanishing!
 The agent is significantly penalized for hewing close to its optimal policy, even if the absolute AU shift is rather low.
 Taking optimal actions instead of twiddling its thumbs incurs large penalty.

 ## Penalizing decreases?